gombosc/WebDev_learning/README.md

 Day 33 - Check ( lacking motivation, barely coded something in React )

-Day 34 - Check
+Day 34 - Check ( finished robofriends app )

+Day 35 - Check ( reading through the tutorial offered by React on their website - barely getting some time to code, gotta get used to the job schedule )

-Day 35 - Check
+Day 36 - Check